 As fall came, Rain spent time with each child.

-First was the eldest, Missy the giant, loved to make daisy chains all day long.
+First was the eldest, Matilda the giant, loved to make daisy chains all day long.
 Then came Helen, with whom she made paints and used them to make murals on the outside walls of the house that would wash away in the summer storms.
-Soon followed up by Reginald, with whom she was trying to learn archery from Galloway.
-Izer came to her one day and the two joined as he played his enchanted stringless harp she would dance, which in turn led the flowers to dance around her.
+Soon followed up by Reginald, with whom she learned archery from Galloway.
+Izer came to her one day and the two joined as he played his enchanted stringless harp.
+She would dance, which in turn led the flowers to dance around her.

 The one she seemed farthest from and yet felt closest to, however, was Tugid.
 He had a ritual every day in the same place.
 He would get on all fours, he would bow and chant to himself, with a small box in front of him and a hand weaved rug underneath him.